06012021-dotnet-uta/ChristianRomeroP1/README.md

 * 3) Build and run the web app locally using 'IIS Express"

 (Post-Azure Web Services Deployment)

 *Currently a work in progress*

-## Images of what it should look like
+## Images of what it should look like can be found in the 'P1images' folder
-* Usage

 License
-This project uses the following license: <license_name>.
+This project uses the following license: MIT License.